Travel.State.Gov > Replace or Certify Documents > Authenticate Your Document > Apostille Requirements

-Apostilles authenticate the seals and signatures of officials on public documents such as birth certificates, court orders, or any other document issued by a federal agency or certified by an American or foreign consul.
+Apostilles authenticate the seals and signatures of officials on public documents such as birth certificates, court orders, or any other document issued by a federal agency or certified by a U.S. or foreign consul.
 An apostille certifies the document(s), so the document can be recognized in foreign countries that are members of the 1961 Hague Convention Treaty.
 We only issue apostilles for federal documents to use in countries that are members of the 1961 Hague Convention.

-Before submitting documents requiring authentication, you must:
+Before submitting documents to us, you must:

 1) Notarize each document in front of a notary public: